kyphan38/web/assets/docs/how to/authorize-github.md

 ### Step 1: Set up the .netrc file

-On a Mac, UNIX, or Linux, you can create the `.netrc` file using the following command:
+On a Mac, UNIX, or Linux, you can create the `.netrc` file using the following command

 ``` bash
 vim ~/.netrc
 ```

-Inside the `.netrc` file, adding the following lines as format:
+Inside the `.netrc` file, adding the following lines as format

 ``` bash
 machine github.com